Skip to main content

 • Play pickleball after work.

-• Go for a walk or bike ride every night after dinner.
+• Go for a walk or bike ride after dinner.

 • Sign up for a yoga or exercise class.

 Setting a goal to have more sex in the new year may seem like a good idea, but research shows that when it comes to sex, quality is more important than quantity.
-Couples who have more sex are not necessarily more satisfied in their relationships.
-Rather, having what each person regards as “good sex” is more closely linked to relationship satisfaction.
+Couples who have more sex aren't necessarily more satisfied in their relationships.
+Rather, having what each person considers “good sex” is more closely linked to relationship satisfaction.

 If you want to create a resolution around your sex life, aim to have better sex.
 If that also means more sex, then go for it.

-When you’re engaging in new sexual experiences, try to both be open and supportive so you feel safe exploring your sexuality.
+When you’re trying something new, be open and supportive so you both feel safe exploring your sexuality.

 7. Show more physical affection

 We all know that more intimacy is good for a relationship, but intimacy is more than just sex.
-Nonsexual touch, such as hugging, holding hands, and rubbing your partner’s back, also promotes warm feelings in couples.
+Nonsexual touch, such as hugging, holding hands, and rubbing your partner’s back, can also promote warm feelings in couples.

-If you’d like to set a New Year’s resolution related to touch, you might try:
+If you’d like to set a New Year’s goal for couples related to touch, you might try:

 • Agreeing to hold hands when out in public